awslabs/rhubarb/sample_deployments/cdk_lambda_native/README.md

 7. Optional: to delete the stack, run `cdk destroy`

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
 The build step is not required when using JavaScript.

+NOTE: This is deployment will not work for v0.0.1 and v0.0.2

 ## Useful commands